nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 Weed out anonymous trust.
 Admit nothing that nobody has vouched for, so the floor is where you start rather than where you hope to end up.
+That includes goals: a machine's goal carries a human's signature or it does not enter the record.
 Then count the distance to the ceiling and climb it, vouch by vouch, at whatever pace you can afford.